sergarrido/random/circle3d/README.md

 I recently faced this simple problem and I was surprised I couldnt find this easy derivation on Google, so I just wanted to share it.

 The problem is finding the center of a circle in the 3D space (in any position and rotation) given 3 points of its circumference.
+THe simplest solution I found solves it with a system of 3 equations.
 This derivation shows how it can be solved with a simple linear system of 2 equations (and 2 unknowns).

 This document provides the full derivation, so if you are only interested in the final solution, just go ahead to the end of the document.
 A coded function in C++ is also provided in this repository.